WONDERlust91/WONDERlust91.github.io/source/_posts/English单词本.md

   2. adjective: interestingly new or unusual. 有趣的新的或不寻常的。

+- nudge

+  1. verb: prod (someone) gently with one's elbow in order to attract attention.

+     _"people were nudging each other and pointing at me"_

+     - touch or push (something) gently or gradually.

+       _"the canoe nudged a bank of reeds"_

+     - coax or gently encourage (someone) to do something.

+       _"we have to nudge the politicians in the right direction"_

+     - approach (an age, figure, or level) very closely.

+       _"both men were nudging fifty"_

+  2. noun: a light touch or push.

+     _"he gave her shoulder a nudge"_

 - nurture

   1. verb: care for and encourage the growth or development of. 关心和鼓励成长或发展，即培育。